Zachary-Jackson/Social-Team-Builder/team_builder/accounts/README.md

 like the standard Django user model

 4) username: required and is displayed instead of the email in strings

+AuthenticationToken Fields

+1) user: The user associated with a token

+2) token: The token string used to authenticate a user

+3) expiration_date: When a token expires

 ### Miscellaneous fields